Want to improve your food photography? Here are some tips and tricks along with a simple setup for taking photos in your home.

 Honestly, it took quite a lot of practice to get good at taking food photos.
 I started with a point-and-shoot camera on a personal blog that I wrote for my family and friends back home while I was living in Ireland.
 Even after I started Fermenting For Foodies, I treated it more like a hobby than a professional website.
 So my photos were all taken quickly with little thought to lighting and composition.
 Once I realized that I had an audience outside of my family and friends I decided I needed to improve things a little.

-Three ways I improved my photography
+Three ways to improve your photography

-- Learning: I’ve read a lot about photography, watched videos, asked questions.
+- Learning: I’ve read a lot about photography, watched videos, and asked questions.
 It’s really the only way to improve on a skill.

-- Experimenting: I’m fortunate enough to have a neighbour who is a trained photographer.
+- Experimenting: I’m fortunate enough to have a neighbor who is a trained photographer.
 He owns all sorts of photography equipment, including vintage lens filters, a softbox lighting kit, etc. He was kind enough to let me borrow a bunch of his equipment to play around and figure out what worked for me.
 It’s also nice to be able to chat about photography with someone who knows more than I do.

 Food Photographer’s Code of Honor